jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 A lot of websites use an auto-collapsing [nested menu](/add-ons/nested-menu/).
 It is a great and compact way to show a lot of content in a structured way, but it requires a hierarchical view of all your pages.
 This post explains how to do that.

+## Different approaches

+I tried some different approaches.
+I started out with the assumption that I was not allowed to use folders in sections.
+I was under the impression that a folder in a section would create a subsection.
+Therefore I started with a parent reference in the front matter.
+Once I found out that I actually WAS allowed to use subfolders, as long as I refrained from using an 'index.md' or an '_index.md' file, I rewrote the script.
+I assumed that the folder structure would be reflected in my permalinks.
+This, however, turned out to be a false assumption as well.
+Therefore I rewrote the script a second time.
+This time it looks at the filepath.
+It is fully independent of the permalinks used and therefore works in a multilingual setup with custom permalinks defined in the config file and the front matter.
 ## The code

 First we start with a list of the pages that have children.
 This allows us to set the correct classname.
 We do this by looping over all pages and 'collecting' their path in a scratch variable.
 Then we create our unordered list that uses a recursive partial to loop over the items.